MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 You're a software developer working for a consulting firm.
 Your clients need help refactoring large functions in legacy applications.
 Your goal is to improve code readability and maintainability while preserving the existing functionality.
 You're assigned to the following app:

 - E-CommerceOrderProcessing: This e-commerce app is used to process customer orders.
 The process includes order validation, inventory management, payment processing, shipping coordination, and customer notifications.
-The application uses Clean Architecture principles with a layered structure, but contains a large **ProcessOrder** method in the **OrderProcessor** class that handles multiple responsibilities and needs to be refactored into smaller, more focused functions.
+The application uses Clean Architecture principles with a layered structure, but contains a large method in the **OrderProcessor** class that handles multiple responsibilities and needs to be refactored into smaller, more focused methods.

 This exercise includes the following tasks: